junxit/us-congress-bills-115/metadata.md

 - 2017-01-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H31-32)
 - 2017-01-03 — Referred to the House Committee on Veterans' Affairs.
 - 2017-01-03 — Referred to the Subcommittee on Health.
+- 2017-01-04 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.